strangerstudios/paid-memberships-pro/readme.txt

 = 1.8.4.5 =
 * BUG: Fixed broken links when adminpages/admin_header.php is loaded outside of the PMPro settings tabs.
 * ENHANCEMENT: Added the pmpro_is_ready filter.
 This should be used by gateway plugins to set the $pmpro_gateway_ready global variable.
+* ENHANCEMENT: Added pmpro_memberslist_per_page and pmpro_orders_per_page filters to change the default number of items to show on those admin pages.

 = 1.8.4.4 =
 * BUG: Fixed issue where subscriptions cancelled at Stripe wouldn't cancel the related PMPro membership if the membership was created after updating to v1.8.
 (Thank, Ninjami-Juho)